Skip to main content

 Muhavra: Kabr Mein Paanv Latke Hona (कब्र में पांव लटके होना)

-At 1h.57m, Gulzarilal (the postman) is reading a letter from Mukaitullah (the Imam's brother-in-law) that Ahmed's job has been confirmed and to send him to Jabalpur.
+At 1h 57m, Gulzarilal (the postman) is reading a letter from Mukaitullah (the Imam's brother-in-law) that Ahmed's job has been confirmed and to send him to Jabalpur.
 Ahmed (Imam's only son) walks in (after having shampooed his hair that day) and implores Basanti (who is just whiling away her time) through mimes to dissuade the Imam from packing him off to Jabalpur.

 Main to ab kabr mein paanv latkaye baitha hoon

-So, at this juncture, let me introduce a new character to this scene.
-I'm trying something new here, and hope it works.
-So again, a new character in this scene.
-Who can that be?
-Hmm...ok and that's you.
-Yes, you.
-Place yourself let's say, right in front of the Imam.
-What would you say?
-How would you say it?
 While you think about it, let me tell you what I would say.
 Something like, 'Imam sahab, aisa mat kahiye.
 Ahmed ko hausla dijiye ki aapko kuchh nahin hoga.
 Aap yahan asani se reh loge.
 Agar aap marne ki baatein karenge to Ahmed kathe hi nahin jayega?'
-Translated, what I'm basically telling Imam is that he has to encourage Ahmed by saying that he can take care of yourself, and not dissuade him by saying that his father might kick the bucket anytime!
+Translated, I am basically telling Imam to encourage Ahmed by saying he can take care of himself, and not dissuade him by saying his father might kick the bucket anytime.
 Honestly, I find this proverb a bit pessimistic.

 So hey you - have you thought of what you would say, if you were placed in that scene?
 Would it be what I said or something different?
 Let me know through a comment.